diarized/rss2irc/README.md

 Pinboard = https://feeds.pinboard.in/rss/popular/
 ```

-It can react on commands $date, $kill and a simple system of plugins was introduced.
+It can react on commands like $date and a simple system of plugins was introduced.

+Please visit #999net on Freenode to check it out, but in your version use our own, please.
-Say "list" to the bot to check it out.
+Say "list" to the bot to find out what is currently published.

+Its my excersise how to write multithreading programs in Python.
+Feel free to pull request if you see anything to improve.
+Thank you.